 The products we manufacture are complex, typically containing hundreds of parts from suppliers worldwide.
 We reviewed our supplier list for all manufacturing locations and eliminated service providers, equipment vendors, other non-manufacturing suppliers and redundant listings for our multiple plants.
-Excluding service and non-manufacturing suppliers, we identified approximately 800 direct suppliers of materials and components worldwide in 2014.
-This was a reduction of approximately 100 suppliers from the previous year, due to our efforts to consolidate suppliers and to better identify those suppliers functional to our products.
+Excluding service and non-manufacturing suppliers, we identified approximately 850 direct suppliers of materials and components worldwide in 2016.
 In each case, there are multiple tiers between our suppliers and the 3TG smelter for a particular component, which makes it difficult for us to ascertain the ultimate source of 3TG in the products we manufacture.
 We must rely on our direct suppliers to work with their upstream suppliers to provide accurate information on the origin of the 3TG contained in the components and materials we purchase.

 We surveyed all direct suppliers identified through this process.
-For consistency, we sent the same letter, translated as appropriate, to all identified suppliers globally, requesting that they provide us information regarding 3TG and smelters using the current template developed by the Electronic Industry Citizenship Coalition ("EICC") and the Global e-Sustainability Initiative ("GeSI"), known as the EICC-GeSI Conflict Minerals Reporting Template (the "Template").
+For consistency, we sent the same letter, translated as appropriate, to all identified suppliers globally, requesting that they provide us information regarding 3TG and smelters using the current template developed by the Electronic Industry Citizenship Coalition ("EICC") and the Global e-Sustainability Initiative ("GeSI"), known as the EICC-GeSI Conflict Minerals Reporting Template (the "CMRT").
 The EICC and GeSI are widely regarded as industry leaders in conflict minerals reporting.
-They jointly developed the Template to facilitate disclosure and communication of sourcing information regarding smelters and refiners that provide material to a manufacturer's supply chain by providing a consistent framework for survey responses.
-The Template was updated in 2014 to provide more detailed information, and includes questions regarding a direct supplier's conflict-free policy, its due diligence process, information about its supply chain such as the names and locations of smelters and refiners, as well as the origin of 3TG used by those facilities.
-The Template also has foreign language capability for many of our worldwide locations.
-However, at present, the Template is not translated into Turkish.
-Accordingly, to facilitate our survey process, we translated the Template for use with our suppliers in Turkey.
+They jointly developed the CMRT to facilitate disclosure and communication of sourcing information regarding smelters and refiners that provide material to a manufacturer's supply chain by providing a consistent framework for survey responses.
+The CMRT was updated twice in 2016 to provide more detailed information, and includes questions regarding a direct supplier's conflict-free policy, its due diligence process, information about its supply chain such as the names and locations of smelters and refiners, as well as the origin of 3TG used by those facilities.
+The CMRT also has foreign language capability for many of our worldwide locations.
+In 2016, the Conflict Free Smelter Initiative ("CFSI") translated the CMRT into Turkish, which assisted our efforts to obtain information from our Turkish suppliers.